ArshiAAkhavan/shmem-bind/README.md

 # ShmemBox

-A safe and ideomatic abstraction over shared memory APIs in rust
+A safe and idiomatic wrapper over shared memory APIs in rust

 ## Quick start